namekitapp/namekit/README.md

 ### Grid Mode (default)
 Displays domains in a grid that fills the terminal width, with color coding:
+- Yellow: Premium domains
 - Green: Available domains
-- Red: Taken domains
+- Red: Taken domains (only shown with --show-taken flag)

 ### List Mode
 Displays each domain on a single line with color coding:
+- Yellow: Premium domains
 - Green: Available domains
-- Red: Taken domains
+- Red: Taken domains (only shown with --show-taken flag)

+## Domain Filtering

+By default, Namekit only shows available domains.
+You can control which domains are displayed with these flags:

+- `--show-taken`: Shows all domains, including those that are already taken
+- `--hide-premium`: Hides premium domains from the results

 ## License